What Steve Eats

 Jump to Recipe·5 from 1 review

-Roasted carrots and asparagus are a tasty side dish that will complement just about any meal.
+Roasted carrots and asparagus make a tasty side dish that complements just about any meal.
 Even better, they're low in calories, high in nutrients, and when roasted, develop a caramelized, slightly crispy, exterior with an amazing flavor and texture.

 plate of roasted carrots and asparagus with flowers

 Roasted asparagus and carrots make a great flavor combo.
-The sweetness of the roasted carrots is balanced by the grassy flavor of the asparagus, creating a dish with a fantastic balance of sweet and savory.
+The sweetness of the roasted carrots is balanced by the grassy flavor of the asparagus, creating a dish with a fantastic sweet-and-savory balance.

-Roasting also brings out the natural sugars in the vegetables that creates a beautiful caramelization on their surface, giving the dish a slightly crispy texture that is hard to resist.
+Roasting also brings out the vegetables' natural sugars, creating a beautiful caramelization and giving the dish a slightly crispy texture that is hard to resist.

 Jump to: